TeaUponTweed/too-long-read-later/README.md

 - update extension publish version to 1.1
 	- make icon easier to see
 	- provide feedback that the email was sent successfully or if not (alert for both is fine)
+- use hacker news api rather than scraping https://github.com/HackerNews/API
+- look at link filetype to make sure images are scraped correctly